teohxuen/website/content/report/final_report.md

 - PCB Schematic and Routing
 - Calculations
   - Look at OneNote on PCB explanation
-- BQStudio Configuration (Insert Link to the Page)

 ## Appendix: 3D Model of AUV4.5 Power Management Board